expo/expo/docs/pages/submit/ios.md

 - Log in to your Expo account and ensure that your app project exists on EAS servers.
 - Ensure that your app exists on App Store Connect and its [Bundle Identifier](https://expo.fyi/bundle-identifier) is registered on Apple Developer Portal:

   - You will be asked to log in to your Apple Developer account and select your team.
 You can also provide this information in `eas.json` by setting `appleId` and `appleTeamId` in the submit profile.
-  - The App Specific Password has to be set with the `EXPO_APPLE_PASSWORD` environment variable.
-If you are using an App Store Connect Api Key, set the `ascApiKeyPath`, `ascApiKeyIssuerId`, and `ascApiKeyId` fields in `eas.json`
+The Apple ID password has to be set with the `EXPO_APPLE_PASSWORD` environment variable.
   - The command will look for `ios.bundleIdentifier` in the app config.
   - If you are submitting your app for the first time, it will be automatically created.
     Unless `expo.name` in your app configuration is found or `appName` is provided in `eas.json`, you will be prompted for the app name.